• Job Vacancies

 Authorised absences (mornings and/or afternoons) from school must have a valid reason such as illness or dental /medical appointments that unavoidably fall in school time.
 The school should be informed of any medical/ dental appointments and may request appointment cards or doctors’ letters before choosing to authorise an absence.

 Unauthorised absences are those which school does not consider reasonable and for which no leave has been granted.
-This type of absence may lead to School Attendance Services making home visits or seeking to take legal proceedings.
+Absence deemed to be unreasonable include (but are not limited to):

 • Parents/carers keeping children off school unnecessarily